marcosvrs/WTF/README.md

 # WTF Chrome Extension

-This is an open-source Chrome Extension that allows you to send messages in bulk via WhatsApp™ Web.
-You need to have WhatsApp™ Web open in your browser while using this extension.
+This open-source Chrome Extension allows you to send messages in bulk via WhatsApp™ Web.
+Make sure WhatsApp™ Web is open in your browser while using this extension.

 ## Installation

-You can install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/wtf/kcdlihaidnmkenhlnofkjfoachidbnif).
+Install the extension directly from the [Chrome Web Store](https://chrome.google.com/webstore/detail/wtf/kcdlihaidnmkenhlnofkjfoachidbnif).
-Alternatively, you can download the `extension.zip` file from the [latest release](https://github.com/marcosvrs/wtf/releases) and load it as an [unpacked extension in Chrome](#loading-an-unpacked-extension).
+Alternatively, download the `extension.zip` file from the [latest release](https://github.com/marcosvrs/wtf/releases) and [load the extension in Chrome](#load-the-extension-in-chrome).

 ## Usage

 1. Open WhatsApp™ Web in your Chrome browser.
 2. Click on the WTF extension icon in the toolbar.
-3. Click on the **Options** button to configure the message and attachment you want to send.
+3. Click **Options** to configure the message and attachment you wish to send.
-4. Paste the phone numbers list you want to send.
+4. Back in the Popup, paste the list of phone numbers you want to send messages.
-4. Click on the **Send** button to start sending the messages.
+5. Click **Send** to start the messages delivery.

-Note that this extension is intended for legitimate and ethical use cases only.
-Any misuse or abuse of the extension is not the responsibility of the developers.
+This extension is intended for legitimate and ethical use only.
+Please use this extension responsibly.
+The developers and owners are not responsible for any misuse or abuse of the extension.

 ## Building from Source

-If you prefer to build the extension from the source code, follow these steps:
+If you prefer to build the extension from source code, follow these steps:

 ### Prerequisites

 - Ensure you have the latest Node.js and npm installed.
-You can follow the instructions to install them from [Node.js official website](https://nodejs.org/).
+Follow the installation instructions on the [Node.js official website](https://nodejs.org/).

 ### Clone the Repository